I recently read The Miracle Morning by Hal Elrod. Elrod advocates using “positive affirmations” to adopt positive behaviors that lead to life changes.

 - I love speaking when it’s being recorded and will go up permanently on YouTube for all the world to see.

 While affirmations can be helpful, they don’t always work.
-Here are 6 reasons positive affirmations fail, and what you can do instead to make sure they work for you to help you achieve your goals as an influencer.
+Here are 6 reasons positive affirmations fail, and what you can do to make sure they work for you to help you achieve your goals and maximize your potential within your most important roles.
 Your affirmations are failing because:

 1. You’re Just Going Through the Motions